Line of vision

 Frequently asked questions

-- Under roadworthiness testing regulations a vehicle with a light transparency of less than 65% will fail the test.
+- Under roadworthiness testing regulations, a vehicle with a light transparency of less than 65% will fail the test.

 - Under Roadworthiness Testing laws S.I.
 No 415 of 2017, a vehicle’s windscreen and front side windows must have a light transmission transparency level of at least 65% to pass the test.
 If a tinted sun strip comes down below the tip of the wipers, it can impair the driver’s vision and prevent them from having a clear view of the road.
-It also constitutes a failure item at the vehicle’s test in NCT Manual
+It also constitutes a failure item at the vehicle’s test in NCT Testers' Manual.

 - Under Irish Road Traffic regulations, the driver must always have a view to the front and side of the vehicle necessary to enable them to drive safely.
 Heavily tinted windows present a significant safety hazard for vehicle drivers and their occupants.
 Visibility is greatly reduced, particularly at night-time or times of low light, and may prevent drivers from seeing other road users or pedestrians.